bmokase3093/alx-higher_level_programming/0x02-python-import_modules/README.md

 You are not allowed to use * for importing or __import__ Your code should not be executed when imported - by using __import__, like the example below Write a program that imports functions from the file calculator_1.py, does some Maths, and prints the result.
+Write a program that prints the number of and the list of its arguments.